 Whether shipping goods to a Stanford facility or providing services on-site, knowing how, when and where the university accepts deliveries and accommodates service providers helps to ensure that the product reaches its intended recipient.

-The university does not have a central receiving location and most buildings do not have a receiving dock.
-Suppliers are expected to deliver products directly to the department or office location specified in the ship-to address, using their own drivers or other delivery services.
+- Deliver products directly to the department or office location in the ship-to address, using their own drivers or other delivery service.

 - Ship-to address, including street address, city, state and ZIP code

 - Department name

 - Room number

 - Individual’s contact information (first and last name, phone number)

 To support successful deliveries from suppliers, departments can also:

 - Contact the shipper directly to confirm delivery instructions

 - Arrange for a pick up option with the delivery service